MicrosoftDocs/power-platform/power-platform/admin/manage-dataverse-auditing.md

 ## Use the Audit Summary view

-The Audit Summary view is a comprehensive list of all audit logs in a Dataverse environment.
+The Audit Summary view is a comprehensive list of all audit logs in an environment.
 By filtering on various columns, users of the Audit Summary view can understand what happened in the environment over time.
 It helps to answer questions such as “What actions did a user perform and when”, “Who deleted a particular record?”, or “Who changed a user’s role?”.

  Users must have the View Audit Summary privilege to see the Audit Summary view.